 Roulette Strategies that Use the Six Line Bet

 There are lots of strategies that use the six number bet.
-The simplest one, is a way of getting a bit of variation on the even money bets, which many systems like the Martingale and the Guetting Progression use.
+The simplest one is a way of getting variation on the even money bets, which many systems like the Martingale and the Guetting Progression use.
 Instead of playing red/black, odd/even etc, you cover 50% of the table using 3 out of the 6 available 6 line bets.
-You can either overap them to reduce your table coverage, or play exclusive 6 line bets (that don’t overlap) to get the full 50% coverage.
+You can either overlap them to reduce your table coverage (and increase your risk and potential pay off), or play exclusive 6 line bets (that don’t overlap) to get the full 50% coverage.

 You can also just bet on 2 six-liners to cover the same as a column or dozen, of course.
 This allows you to vary some of the systems that use these bets like the Law of The Third for example.
-If you want to mix it up even more, use Street Bets which is a bet on one row os 3 numbers, rather than 2 rows.
+You can play 4 six line bets in the Triple Martingale System, for example.